 - Zinnias

-Here is What I Bought for My Garden This Year
+What I Bought for My February Garden

-Note: You don’t necessarily need all of this or from online stores.
+Note: You don’t necessarily need all of this or anything from online stores.
 You can skip equipment and buy seeds locally.
-But I would recommend investing in the grow lights as they will help your seeds sprout even when the weather is still cold so you can enjoy bigger harvests and longer seasons for years to come.
+But I would recommend investing in the grow lights as they will help your seeds sprout even when the weather is still cold, so you can enjoy bigger harvests and longer seasons for years to come.

 Also Read: Raised Garden Beds – Transforming Your Outdoor Space With Easy and Flexible Growing